dawigit/picoclock/README.md

 (ky-040 test code is there)
 E.g. the left image shows a simple button plugged into the h2 header.

-#### With a button attached the rp2040-lcd is controlled with the gyroscopef
+#### With a button attached the rp2040-lcd is controlled with the gyroscope

 ##### Every button press changes the mode: